 Once you have met with a Disability Adviser and provided supporting medical or other documentation, your Adviser will compile your Individual Support Plan (ISP) which summarizes the support which has been agreed.
 Section B will include information about any agreed adjustments for examinations (n.b.
 Exam adjustments can only be agreed where suitable supporting medical or other evidence has been provided).
 If your circumstances and therefore your support needs change, please contact a Disability Adviser so that your ISP can be updated.

-Adjustments for written exams must be discussed and agreed before mid February each academic year in preparation for the main examination session in May.
-Requests made after mid February will be considered but provision cannot be guaranteed
+Adjustments for written exams must be discussed and agreed before Mid March each academic year in preparation for the main examination session in May.
+Requests made after mid March will be considered but provision cannot be guaranteed

 You should take a copy of your Individual Support Plan to each examination you have.

-The Disability and Dyslexia Service will make contact in January each academic year to confirm details of your exam support and the modules for which you are expected to sit exams in May.
-If you do not receive correspondence from the Disability & Dyslexia Service in January but require examination support, you must contact a Disability Adviser immediately.
+The Assessment and Awards Unit will contact you in March each academic year to confirm details of your exam support and the modules for which you are expected to sit exams in May.
+If you do not receive correspondence but require examination support, you must contact a Disability Adviser immediately.

 If you do not respond by the deadline given, support arrangements for your examinations will not be made.

 Prior to the exam session you will receive specific information about the times and locations of your exams from Student Registry.

 If you need to re-sit any examinations, the arrangements agreed for the main examination session will automatically apply unless you inform the Disability & Dyslexia Service otherwise.